kabilan2003/NVIDIA-Isaac-Sim-and-Isaac-ROS-Integration-on-Jetson-Orin-Nano/README.md

-Here's the updated README with the additional command included in the third step for AprilTag detection:

----

 # NVIDIA Isaac Sim and Isaac ROS Integration on Jetson Orin Nano

 This repository provides a comprehensive guide on integrating NVIDIA Isaac Sim with Isaac ROS on the Jetson Orin Nano for AprilTag following.
 This setup enables real-time AprilTag detection and dynamic robot control, enhancing robotics workflows.